rahil627/my-programming-stuff/langs/programming-languages.md

-### semi-manual memory management?
+### C++ and its replacements
+**Jai**
+  - the only solution

 **Rust**
-  - **like C/C++ but safe--no run-time errors(!?!?)**, **no garbage collector**, instead, using a specific memory management system, wherein you still have fine control of memory but it's easier(?) and guaranteed to be safe. you *must* learn and use this system to handle the memory yourself (just as you must learn Obj-C's reference counting, or C++'s pointers and smart pointers), thus if ever there's a problem with a garbage collector you'll either write that portion of code in C/C++ or just end up re-writing the whole thing with Rust
+  - **like C++ but safe--no run-time errors(!?!?)**, **no garbage collector**, instead, using a specific memory management system, wherein you still have fine control of memory but it's easier(?) and guaranteed to be safe. you *must* learn and use this system to handle the memory yourself (just as you must learn Obj-C's reference counting, or C++'s pointers and smart pointers), thus if ever there's a problem with a garbage collector you'll either write that portion of code in C/C++ or just end up re-writing the whole thing with Rust
     - all of that of course comes with the cost of a slower development time (or at least having to be way more careful)
     - mutability: https://doc.rust-lang.org/std/keyword.mut.html, https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/mutability.html
     - https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html